drakkar-lig/walt-python-packages/doc/walt/doc/md/scripting-images.md

 ```

 Instead of the URL of a git repository, one can also specify a local directory as the 2nd argument.
+Method `api.images.build()` also supports the following optional keyword-only
+parameters:
+* `sub_dir`: after cloning the remote repository, change to the specified
+  sub-directory.
+Thanks to this option, it is possible to manage the build
+  files of several images in the same source repository.
+* `with_node`: specify a node name or node object for executing the
+  `RUN --on-node` directives the Dockerfile contains.
+  See `walt help show image-build` for help on this topic.
+* `force`: proceed even if some check would normally forbid the process;
+  for instance, force the overwrite if the image name already exists.

+WALT will look for a Dockerfile named `Dockerfile` or `ContainerFile` at the
+root of the remote repository (or local directory).

 ## Cloning an image